Punctuation – Definition, Common Mistakes & Rules

 Incorrect semicolon punctuation

-Other common mistakes are angrye when punctuating semicolons, as it is often misconceived that comma rules apply.
+Other common mistakes are made when punctuating semicolons, as it is often misconceived that comma rules apply.
 However, semicolons are used much less than commas and have their own rules.
 The following list will account for the most common ways to use semicolons:

 • Connecting two complete and related sentences